dbaghdasarya/wavefront-trace-loader/README.md

         - `"tagName"` - name of the tag.
         - `"tagValues"` - list of possible values.
 The Generator will randomly select values from the list.
     - `"optionalTagsPercentage"` - defines a percentage of optional tags wich should be added to span.
 For instance, if a user provides 5 optional tags and sets `"optionalTagsPercentage": 40` every span will have randomly selected 2 optional tags.
+    - `"errorConditions"` - conditions on which errors will be generated
+        - `"tagName"` - route cause tag of the error condition
+        - `"tagValues"` - route cause value of the tag of the error condition